talkpython/100daysofweb-with-python-course/days/093-096-vuejs/your-turn/README.md

 In this your-turn, you will deploy one of the web apps that you have created during this course.

-## Day 1: Watch the video lessons
+## Day 1: Watch the first half of the video lessons

 The first day of this 4-day block is to watch the videos.
-There is a lot of content here but we want to spend one day per type of test for the remaining three days so try to get through it in one here.
+You should watch them from lecture 1 (Chapter into) -> lecture 18 (Your turn, day 2).

-## Day 2: Build out with fake data
+## Day 2: Build out the app with fake data

-...
+Now that you know some Vue.js, it's time to put it to use!
+Find the starter project in the folder `your_movie_exploder` (adjacent to this file).
+Open that in your editor.

+If you are using PyCharm or WebStorm, be sure that the Vue.js plugin is installed and enabled.
+We have already confirmed this version of the site as an `npm` package and installed the required dependencies.
+That means the Vue.js plugin should just work in the JetBrains tools, and maybe others too.

+Because APIs can be so ephemeral and their schema unstable, we have decided to use the exact same app and service over at [movie_service.talkpython.fm](http://movie_service.talkpython.fm/).

+So your goal on this day will be to build out the 1st half of that app.
+You will build it out to use fake data (which you will save from the service).
+On the **4th day**, you'll start working with the real service using `axios`.

+Here are a few steps and code concepts to help you on this journey.

+## Creating the Vue.js app

+To create the Vue.js app, you will create an instance passing the *settings* object.
+Do this in `site.js`.

+var app = Vue({
+}

 ## Day 3: Watch videos second half